patarleth/tab-completion-json-config/README.md

 https://stedolan.github.io/jq/download/

 bash 4.4 means a __brew upgrade bash && brew install bash-completion__ is in your future macos users.
-Ubuntu Et Al - you're set to go.
+Ubuntu Et Al - you are set to go.

 ### time to add a JSON config and a 'complete' init script for your fn/app